-[‡] It has been noticed in several of our papers [21, 22], that diagonal of rational (or algebraic) functions almost systematically yield differential operators which are homomorphic to their adjoint.
-The rare cases breaking this "self-adjoint duality" were seen to correspond to candidates to rule out Christol's a symplectic, or in an orthogonal group).
+Our main conjecture corresponds to the exact value of the minimal number N_v of variables of the rational functions required to represent a given diagonal of rational function series.
+Consider a rational function R_1 with N variables, and the (minimal order) differential operator annihilating $\text{Diag}(R_1)$ (i.e. the diagonal of R_1), assumed to be homomorphic to its adjoint11 (i.e. its differential Galois group is included either in a symplectic, or in an orthogonal group).
 Among the formal solutions, at the origin, of this differential operator, there is one formal solution which has the highest log-power, n, i.e. behaves as $\ln(t)^n$.
-We conjecture that the diagonal of R_1 identifies with the diagonal of a rational function R which depends on a minimal number of variables N_v , where N_v is simply related to the highest log exponent \P n by the following relation \sharp (with $N_v \leq N$):
+We conjecture that the diagonal of R_1 identifies with the diagonal of a rational function R which depends on a minimal number of variables N_v , where N_v is simply related to the highest log exponent12 n by the following relation (with $N_v \leq N$):

-$$N_v = n + 2. \tag{3}$$
+$$N{\nu} = n + 2. \tag{3}$$

-Note that the existence of such rational functions with a minimal number of variables N_v (regardless of the number of monomials and degrees), does not prevent the existence of other rational functions with more variables, giving the same diagonal.
-For instance, when the general term of the series writes as nested sums of binomials [1, 23], it is straightforward to obtain a first rational function [1].
-This first rational function has often more variables than this minimal number N_v .
+Note that the existence of such rational functions with a minimal number of variables N{ν} (regardless of the number of monomials and degrees), does not prevent the existence of other rational functions with more variables, giving the same diagonal.
+For instance, when the general term of the series writes as nested sums of binomials [1, 17], it is straightforward to obtain a first rational function [1].
+This first rational function has often more variables than this minimal number N{ν} .
 Also note that a balanced ratio of factorials coefficients can be written in various binomial forms, thus yielding many rational functions.